Doctors in Schools

 As part of the DET Doctors in Secondary Schools program, we are fortunate to have Doctor James Dobbing and practice nurse Courtney from Peninsula Family General Practice with us every Thursday.
 Available to see students in the Doctors in Schools Service building (on school grounds), James and Courtney provide free, primary health care services, just as you would expect at your local GP.

-You can request an appointment with the Doctors in Schools team using the form at the bottom of this page or by clicking here.
+You can request an appointment with the Doctors in Schools team using the wellbeing referral form

 Dr. James Dobbing

 Dr James completed his medical degree at the University of Melbourne and worked in a variety of hospital services through St. Vincent’s and Peninsula Health.
 He was drawn to a career in general practice for the variety of patient presentations and the continuity of care that general practice provides and is currently completing his final year of General Practice training.
 His areas of interest include paediatrics and sports medicine, and in his free time he enjoys a long run or catching a footy game.